CSKrishna/Tree_LSTMs-for-Aspect-based-Sentiment-Analysis/README.md

 Other key requirements/dependancies are:

--Gensim for handling Google News word2vecs
+-Gensim for processing Google News word2vecs and creating the embedding matrix

 -Numpy